-The course will culminate in the writing of a full-length play that will benefit from one-to- one meetings, development workshops, rehearsals, and a staged reading.
+The course will culminate in the writing of a full-length play that will benefit from one-to-one meetings, development workshops, rehearsals, and a staged reading.

 In addition to the core classes and workshops, individual tuition from professional dramaturges will be a key feature of the training.
-In addition, master classes by visiting The Lir MFA (Playwriting) Course Book 14 practitioners will supplement the student experience.
+In addition, master classes by visiting practitioners will supplement the student experience.

 Students elect to take this course either part-time (24 months) or full-time (12 months).
-Students who elect to take the course part-time ordinarily complete Modules 2 & 3 in year one and Modules 1 & 4 in year two.
+Students who elect to take the course part-time ordinarily complete: